 Non-qualified loans refer to home loans that do not adhere to the lending regulations established by the Consumer Financial Protection Bureau (CFPB).
 Specifically, non-QM loans enable lenders to assess a borrower’s ability to repay the loan through alternative methods that might not be acceptable under traditional rules.
 This translates to a less stringent application review process in certain instances, providing proof of employment or income may not even be necessary to qualify for a non-QM loan.

 Non-QM loans are a category of mortgage loans that do not conform to the stringent guidelines set by government-sponsored entities such as Fannie Mae and Freddie Mac.
 FHA loans for bad credit are not considered a Non-QM loan.
-These traditional institutions establish guidelines that loans must adhere to, covering various aspects like credit score, debt-to-income ratio, and documentation requirements.
-The Non qualified mortgage exists to accommodate borrowers who may not meet these rigid criteria but are still creditworthy and capable of repaying a mortgage.
+These traditional institutions establish guidelines that loans must adhere to, covering various aspects like credit score, debt-to-income ratio, and documentation for non QM loan requirements.

-Key Features of Non-QM Loans
+Key Features of Non-QM Mortgage Loans

 Unique Income Types: Non qualified mortgage programs are designed to cater to borrowers with irregular income sources or those who are self-employed.
 This flexibility can help those who earn income through commission, bonuses, or even investment returns.